iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 [TPI](https://github.com/iterative/terraform-provider-iterative) integration for
 remote execution, autocomplete for `dvc.yaml`, and parallel coordinate plots.

-Of course, we'd love to hear what you are most looking forward to.
-Make sure to give us feedback on what you'd like to see next!
+Of course, we'd love to hear what you look forward to most.
+Please give us feedback on what you'd like to see next!

 https://media.giphy.com/media/cEYFeE4wJ6jdDVBiiIM/giphy.gif

 # Thank you! ❤️

-We would like to sincerely thank everyone who has helped make this project
+We would sincerely like to thank everyone who has helped make this project possible:
-possible:

 - [Henning Dieterichs](https://github.com/hediet), for helping us get started
 - [Paige Bailey](https://twitter.com/DynamicWebPaige), for her support and warm